 Your interest in the property will be greater than with other investments.
 It can be a good idea to have a friend, family member or someone you really trust living in the house.
 Even if you offer them a discount on rent, the peace of mind you will receive will be worth it.

 Remember, you are buying this home for a future version of yourself.
 Think about the things you might enjoy in your golden years.
 Consider the location and its accessibility to everyday conveniences.
-We would love to help you learn more about buying a house in Washington State for retirement!
+We would love to help you learn more about buying a house in Tacoma for retirement!

 You will likely benefit either way.
 Things change.
 The beauty of real estate is that you can sell it.
 If you buy a property now, rent it out for a few years, then decide to retire in Italy instead, you can always sell the house and buy yourself a plane ticket.